 Today, members of the Johns Hopkins security team, including any future university-based police officers, are required to understand the Sexual Misconduct Policy and Procedures, to complete specific training in sexual assault issues and incidents and to fully inform any potential victims about their options, including those available within the university process.
 The University maintains a daily crime log, issues public safety notices and delivers annual Clery Act and Office of Institutional Equity reports that provide data to the public on reported sexual misconduct.

-Future university police officers would be specially trained to work with individuals reporting sexual misconduct.
-As with all serious crimes, if the victim were to choose to report a sexual assault for criminal investigation, the university police officers would be able to assist in an investigation as an alternative to going directly to the BPD.
-The university police would also work closely with the JHU Office of Institutional Equity to ensure compliance with the JHU Sexual Misconduct Policy & Procedure.
+Future university police officers will be specially trained to work with individuals reporting sexual misconduct.
+As with all serious crimes, if the victim were to choose to report a sexual assault for criminal investigation, the university police officers will be able to assist in an investigation as an alternative to going directly to the BPD.
+The university police will also work closely with the JHU Office of Institutional Equity to ensure compliance with the JHU Sexual Misconduct Policy and Procedure.

 - Cultural and LGBTQ awareness and competence

-- Community policing, including understanding community expectations and reservations around policing in their city
+- Community policing, including understanding community expectations and reservations around policing in the city

 - Procedural justice in police-citizen interactions